Anna Gülcher

 European Geoscience Union award

-Award from the Geodynamics Division for an outstanding performance as a young scientist during the EGU General Assembly 2019 in Vienna, Austria.
+Award from the Geodynamics Division from the European Geoscience Union for an outstanding presentation as a PhD researcher during the EGU General Assembly 2019 in Vienna, Austria.

 • ETH Zürich medal for best MSc research thesisAward